XtremeOwnage/Web/docs/blog/posts/Solar/ac-soft-start.md

 Look for where the power cables come into the A/C unit.
 You should see a corner/side panel which can be easily removed with a few screws.
 Remove it.

-Next up, you will need to identify a suitable location to mount the soft-start unit.
+Next up, you will need to identify a suitable location to mount the soft start unit.

 ![Identify suitable mounting location](assets-soft-start/identify-location.webP)